Integrating Spatiotemporal Features in LSTM for Spatially Informed COVID-19 Hospitalization Forecasting: Results

 \subsection{Ablation Study of Multi-horizon Ensemble Strategy}

 To assess the effectiveness of the multi-horizon ensemble strategy, we compared two different forecasting models: the SLSTM (Multi-horizon Ensemble) and the SLSTM (28-Day Direct).
-The multi-horizon ensemble model leverages an ensemble strategy as described in Section \ref{ensemble_strategy}, where different members of the total 15 members learn on overlapping 7-day, 14-day, and 28-day periods.
-Conversely, the 28-day direct model consolidates the forecast into a single 28-day output span, with 15 models each predicting the entire 28-day period directly.
+The multi-horizon ensemble model leveraged an ensemble strategy as described in Section \ref{ensemble_strategy}, where different members of the total 15 members learn on overlapping 7-day, 14-day, and 28-day periods.
+Conversely, the 28-day direct model consolidated the forecast into a single 28-day output span, with 15 models each predicting the entire 28-day period directly.

 The comparative performance of these models is visually presented in Fig. \ref{multi-horizon_mae}.
-The SLSTM (Multi-horizon Ensemble) consistently outperforms the SLSTM (28-Day Direct) across all time steps.
-Specifically, the multi-horizon strategy improves over the 28-day direct approach by an average of 167 hospitalizations per state throughout the evaluation period.
-This is also supported by lower Mean Absolute Percentage Error (MAPE) and Root Mean Squared Error (RMSE) values for the multi-horizon ensemble across the 28-day forecasting period in Fig. \ref{multi-horizon_mape_rmse}.
+The SLSTM (Multi-horizon Ensemble) consistently outperformed the SLSTM (28-Day Direct) across all time steps.
+Specifically, the multi-horizon strategy improved over the 28-day direct approach by an average of 167 hospitalizations per state throughout the evaluation period.
+This was also supported by lower Mean Absolute Percentage Error (MAPE) and Root Mean Squared Error (RMSE) values for the multi-horizon ensemble across the 28-day forecasting period in Fig. \ref{multi-horizon_mape_rmse}.

 The superior performance of the SLSTM (Multi-horizon Ensemble) can be attributed to its ability to reduce error over segments, as well as mitigate error propagation and drift inherent in longer-term direct forecasts.
-This strategy ensures a balance between errors at individual time steps and overall consistency for complex forecasting tasks such as predicting hospitalizations over an extended period.
+This strategy ensures a balance between errors in individual time steps and overall consistency for complex forecasting tasks such as predicting hospitalizations over an extended period.